 The ongoing debate about both PGD and the confederate flag often positions intent as the sole arbiter of meaning.
 In other words, if I raise the confederate flag because I strongly believe in states’ rights, does the flag still serve as a symbol of racism?
 (This argument of course ignores the fact that the history of states’ rights is so deeply marred by racism that the two cannot be disentangled.)
 Or, if I opt not to implant an embryo because PGD reveals a high likelihood that the fetus would develop Down syndrome, can I simultaneously claim to believe that people with disabilities are entitled to lives as full and equal members of society?
-Do egalitarian beliefs about race or (dis)ability mitigate the flag or testing’s symbolic power?

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.